 5. Now, click on the drop-down menu and select “Automatic“.

-7. Coming back to the Services window, scroll down to find the “IPSec Policy Agent” service.
+7. Scroll down to find the “IPSec Policy Agent” service.

 8. Right-click on “IPSec Policy Agent” and then click on “Restart” to start the service.

 8. Now, double click on the “IPSec Policy Agent” service to change its settings.

 9. Now, click on the drop-down beside the ‘Startup type:‘ and then select “Automatic“.

 10. If the service is yet to start, click on “Start” to start the service.

 11. To save this change, click on “Apply” and click on “OK”